 However, you may not need to run a hair dryer for a full hour in order to dry your hair a couple of minutes may be enough.

-We already know the battery can support 480 watts but we need 1500 watts for the hairdryer to run an hour.
-So how long is 480 watts?
+We already know the battery can support 480 watts but we need 1500 watts for the hairdryer to run for an hour.
+So how long for 480 watts?

 (480/1500) = 0.32 hrs

 In minutes 0.32 x 60 = 19.2 minutes